melaniebrgr/learning-computer-science/02-programming/02-data-structures/01-data-structures.md

 ### First-class language citizen

 Not sure where else to put this.
 When something is a first-class citizen in a programming language, it means **it can be treated like any other ordinary value in that language**.
 It can assigned to variable, passed as a function argument, be returned from a function, be stored on an object, and another data structure does not need to constructed to use it, i.e. in Java to define a function, and object must be defined first.

-### Queue

-A common data structure is a queue.
-A queue is just a specific implementation of a linked list.
-A queue is a first in, first out (FIFO) structure, a.k.a a Canadian line at Tim Hortons.
-For a queue, a singly-linked list is sufficient to cover the requisit behaviour.
-The operations of a queue, (pop/dequeue and push/enqueue from the head and tail, respectively) are constant time.

-### Stack

-Another common data structure is a stack.
-A stack is another specific implementation of a linked list.
-A stack is a last in, first out structure (LIFO) structure, a.k.a a pile of dishes.